AlexisHutin/RECIPE_MANAGER_API/README.md

 This is a nodeJs/express application.

-Clone this repo on your pc and run these commands
+Clone this repo on your pc and run this commands

 ```
 npm install
 ```
-The last step is to configure the database access.
+The next step is to configure the database access.
 I choose MongoDb and Mongoose for this app

 To link the app with a data base you have to create a file named ```config.js```.